-Set in the middle of the vast Mojave Desert, Las Vegas was created entirely to entertain and has been described as the world's largest theme park.
-This psychedelic city of sin welcomes about 40 million visitors each year to its lavish hotels and casinos.
-Visitors today are amazed that only 80 years ago this thriving metropolis was a backwater whose only guests were railway passengers stopping off to stretch their legs on the long journey between Los Angeles and Salt Lake City.
+Situated in the middle of the vast Mojave Desert, America's Playground was created entirely to entertain and has been described as the world's largest theme park.
+This psychedelic city of sin welcomes around 40 million visitors each year to its lavish hotels and casinos.
+Visitors today are amazed that only 80 years ago this thriving metropolis was a backwater whose only guests were railway passengers on the long journey between Los Angeles and Salt Lake City.

 Las Vegas Strip © Lasvegaslover

-Things started to change in March 1931 when the State of Nevada legalised gambling; one month later the city issued six licenses.
+This changed in March 1931 when the State of Nevada legalised gambling; one month later the city issued six licenses.
 Then in 1946, Mafia don Ben 'Bugsy' Siegel opened the sensationally lavish Flamingo Hilton on Highway 91.
-Las Vegas Boulevard was born and the city would never be the same again.
+Las Vegas Boulevard was born and the city would never be the same.

-Las Vegas boasts an impressive proportion of the largest hotels in the world and walking down 'The Strip' visitors can see the skylines of New York and Paris, discover the canals of Venice and the Pyramids of Egypt and see many a spectacular, extravagant show.
-Despite these excesses, room rates and restaurant bills are said to be some of the lowest in the Western world - all subsidised by gamblers intent on a free holiday.
+Walking down 'The Strip' is a truly an experiance where visitors can see the skylines of New York and Paris, discover the canals of Venice and the Pyramids of Egypt, and see many spectacular, extravagant shows.
+Despite these excesses, the room rates and restaurant bills are said to be some of the lowest in the Western world - all subsidised by gamblers intent on a free holiday.

-Although the principal draw card is still gambling, Las Vegas is now marketed as a family destination and there is no shortage of theme parks, shopping malls and golf courses.
-However, the vast majority of visitors come to gamble or party and the incredible displays are mostly designed to lure passers-by into the casinos, and once there it's hard to leave; the exits are discreetly hidden.
+Although the principal draw card is still gambling, Las Vegas is now marketed as a family destination with no shortage of theme parks, shopping malls, and golf courses.
+However, the vast majority of visitors come to gamble or party and the incredible displays are mostly designed to lure passers-by into the casinos.
+Be careful, once there, it's hard to leave.

 Travel Guide powered by Word Travels, copyright © 2018 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.